 2. The distillation process

 It is here that one of the main differences occurs.
 Generally, Scottish whisky is distilled twice and Irish whiskey is distilled three times (there are exceptions to the rule, in both cases).
-Distilling three times produces a lighter and smoother spirit.
+Distilling three times produces a lighter, purer and smoother spirit with higher ABV strength.

 3. The stills